We’d love to meet you in person, and welcome you to Paraguay. Before that happens, take a few minutes to get to know us.

 Jorge is in charge of our Eco-Leadership for Sustainable Development Program and provides training in environmental education for the Peace Corps Paraguay.
 He’s also leading our research and conservation projects with the endemic Pilar tuco-tuco.

-deputy director
+scientific director

-Intern and Research Superviser
+Intern and Research Supervisor

 Rocio Moreno